kleidinc/master-neovim-tmux/src/neovim/navigating_large_files.md

 ## Marks

-The most efficient way when you are working with large files, is to set marks, at functions, structs, enums, ... you are working on.
+The most efficient way when you are working with large files, is to set marks, at functions, structs, and enums you are working on.
 Then you can easily move back and forth.
 This will speed up coding, and is a real productivity boast.